flutter-news-app-full-source-code/data-repository/README.md

     print('Read ${globalItemsResponse.items.length} global items.');

-  } on HtHttpException catch (e) {
+  } on HttpException catch (e) {
     // Handle specific HTTP errors from the client
-    // Note: HtHttpException subtypes from ht_shared do not have statusCode print('HTTP Error: ${e.message}');
+    // Note: HttpException subtypes from core do not have statusCode print('HTTP Error: ${e.message}');
     if (e is NotFoundException) {
       print('Item not found.');